jan-kasi/school-notes/notes/06 Exam technique.md

 - Simple explanation, no discursive analysis

 ### Structure
-Intro:
+- intro:
 1. explain your position on the issue with brief justification.
   - the key terms will have already been explained in A
-Analysis:
+- analysis:
 2. Claim, the point you will make
 3. Reason, explain and elaborate on the claim
 4. Example, give examples from the text etc.
 5. Evaluative comment,
 6. Counter argument,
-  ( 8.
+  ( 7.
 Counter it, )
-9. Conclusion,
+8. Conclusion,